Dr. Alexandra Turner Plastic Surgeon MBBS BSc FRACS MED00001125632

 Inverted Nipple correction, also known as inverted nipple surgery, nipple enhancement, or inversion repair, is a surgical procedure to correct the appearance of the nipples and chest area by increasing the projection of the nipples.

-Reasons to Correct Inverted Nipples
+Reasons to Consider Inverted Nipple Surgery

 There are three grades of nipple inversion, based on the level of severity: